exasol/exasol-java-tutorial/testing-tutorial/doc/software_testing.md

 ## Dry vs. Damp

-- Avoid duplication where you can
-- Parameterized tests
-- When deduplication makes test hard to read, prioritize clearness
 - When test setup is too far detached from the test case

 ## Making Your Live Easier with Dedicated Matchers